-As time went by, Walker relocated to Battle Creek, MI and formed a band he called Junior Walker And The All-Stars, who took up a residency in Battle Creek's El Grotto club.
+As time went by, Walker relocated to Battle Creek, Michigan and formed a band he called Junior Walker And The All-Stars, who took up a residency in Battle Creek's El Grotto club.
 Walker's band consisted of James Graves, Willie Woods, Vic Thomas and Tony Washington.
-It was at the El Grotto that they were noticed by Johnny Bristol, who recommended them to Harvey Fuqua, formerly of Harvey and the Moonglows.
+It was at the El Grotto that they were noticed by Johnny Bristol, who recommended them to Harvey Fuqua, formerly of Harvey And The Moonglows.
 By this time, Fuqua was running his own fledgling record label called simply Harvey.
-Fuqua liked what he heard and signed Junior Walker and the All Stars in 1962.
+Fuqua liked what he heard and signed Junior Walker And The All Stars in 1962.

-In 1966, Graves left and was replaced by old friend Billy "Stix" Nicks.
-Walker's hits continued with tunes like "I'm a Road Runner" (#20 Pop) and "Pucker Up Buttercup". (#3 Pop) Toward the end of the '60s, seeking to diversify their approach, the All-Stars began recording more ballad material, complete with string arrangements and Walker vocals.
+In 1966, Graves left and was replaced by old friend Billy 'Stix' Nicks.
+Walker's hits continued with tunes like "I'm a Road Runner" (#20 Pop), "How Sweet Is Is (To Be Loved By You) (#18), "Pucker Up Buttercup" (#31 Pop), "Come See About Me" (#24 Pop) and "Hip City - Pt 2" (#31 Pop).
+Toward the end of the '60s, seeking to diversify their approach, the All-Stars began recording more ballad material, complete with string arrangements and Walker vocals.
 That approach resulted in the group's second Top Five pop hit, the R&B number one "What Does It Take (To Win Your Love)" which helped refuel Walker's career.
-He landed several more R&B Top Ten hits over the next few years, including a cover of The Guess Who's "These Eyes", which went to number 16 on the Pop chart.
-Musical tastes changed in the 70's and the final top forty hit for Junior Walker and the All Stars was "Do You See My Love (For You Growing)" in 1970.
+He landed several more R&B Top Ten hits over the next few years, including a cover of The Guess Who's "These Eyes", which went to #16 on the Pop chart.
+Musical tastes changed in the 70's and the final Top 40 hits for Junior Walker And The All Stars were "Gotta Hold On To This Feeling" (#21 Pop) and "Do You See My Love (For You Growing)" (#32 Pop) in 1970.

-Junior continued to perform in the 80's and 90's, often with his son Autry DeWalt III on drums.
+Junior continued to perform in the '80s and '90s, often with his son Autry DeWalt III on drums.
 Sadly, Junior Walker developed cancer in 1993 and as his health deteriorated, he had difficulty walking.
-He died on November 23, 1995 in Battle Creek, Michigan at age 53.
-In the wake of his death, Billy "Stix" Nicks continued to tour with a version of the All-Stars.
+He died on November 23, 1995 in Battle Creek, Michigan at the age of 53.
+In the wake of his death, Billy 'Stix' Nicks continued to tour with a version of The All-Stars.
 Original drummer James Graves was killed in a car accident in 1967, and guitarist Willie Woods passed away in 1997 at the age of 60.
-Victor "Vic" Thomas died November 28th, 2010 in Battle Creek, Michigan.
+Victor 'Vic' Thomas died November 28th, 2010 in Battle Creek, Michigan.